felluminati/PhaserWorkshopLearndot/concepts/030-adding-physics/010-applying-gravity.md

 // ...
 Code below omitted
 ```

 What did we just do?
 With a single call to collider() we have now enabled our player to physically collide with the ground, preventing him from falling through.
+We can customize what happens when two game objects collide, but for now, the default behavior is fine.